-- In all pathways, demand management work continues.
-At this point the metering programme will be completed, with leakage reductions continuing towards and beyond the policy target of a 50% reduction from 2017-18 levels by 2050. - In this period, in all but the most optimistic pathway (9) there is need for resource development to bring water into the west of the catchment and to share it with neighbouring companies - The model selects the SESRO sized at 150Mm3 in pathways 1 and 4, 75Mm3 in pathway 7 and a 30Mm3 in pathways 2 and 5 - The Severn-Thames Transfer (STT), sized at 300 Ml/d, capacity is selected in pathway 8, supported by Netheridge - 10.164 By 2050 we will have met and exceeded our leakage reduction target and have delivered our environmental destination programme.
-We observe: - In all pathways the company (High) and government-led (C+) demand management activity is forecast to have brought PCC down to the target of 110 l/p/d at Company and Regional level - Continued investment in resource development is required in pathway 1, with the construction of a desalination plant at Beckton (150 Ml/d) in order to meet the high growth, environmental destination and climate change scenarios - In Thames Valley, internal transfers are also selected in order to distribute the water from SESRO and STT more widely as environmental destination drives the redistribution of abstraction - 10.165 Beyond 2050 to the end of the planning period, we observe: - In Pathway 1, development of water recycling options at Mogden and Deephams alongside groundwater - In Pathway 4, development of groundwater - In Pathways 3 and 6, development of the STT 300 options supported by Netheridge. water recycling and desalination options also appear as further smaller internal and external transfers are also required and groundwater options. - In pathway 8 a further STT support element is required in 2070 - Little further development is required in pathways 2, 5, 7 and 9 - 10.166 Overall, the outputs for the single future runs demonstrate some interesting patterns in the development of strategic resource options preferred by the cost-based modelling.
+- 10.169 In the period to 2040, in which we plan to further increase drought resilience to a return period of 1:500 and step up our work to improve river flows, we observe: - In all pathways, demand management work continues.
+At this point the metering programme will be completed, with leakage reductions continuing towards and beyond the policy target of a 50% reduction from 2017-18 levels by 2050. - In this period, in all but the most optimistic pathway (9) there is need for resource development to bring water into the west of the catchment and to share it with neighbouring companies - The model selects the SESRO sized at 150Mm3 in pathways 1 and 4, 75Mm3 in pathway 7 and a 30Mm3 in pathways 2 and 5 - The Severn-Thames Transfer (STT), sized at 300 Ml/d, capacity is selected in pathway 8, supported by Netheridge - 10.170 By 2050 we will have met and exceeded our leakage reduction target and have delivered our environmental destination programme.
+We observe: - In all pathways the company (High) and government-led (C+) demand management activity is forecast to have brought PCC down to the target of 110 l/p/d at Company and Regional level - Continued investment in resource development is required in pathway 1, with the construction of a desalination plant at Beckton (150 Ml/d) in order to meet the high growth, environmental destination and climate change scenarios - In Thames Valley, internal transfers are also selected in order to distribute the water from SESRO and STT more widely as environmental destination drives the redistribution of abstraction - 10.171 Beyond 2050 to the end of the planning period, we observe: - In Pathway 1, development of water recycling options at Mogden and Deephams alongside groundwater - In Pathway 4, development of groundwater - In Pathways 3 and 6, development of the STT 300 options supported by Netheridge. water recycling and desalination options also appear as further smaller internal and external transfers are also required and groundwater options. - In pathway 8 a further STT support element is required in 2070 - Little further development is required in pathways 2, 5, 7 and 9 - 10.172 Overall, the outputs for the single future runs demonstrate some interesting patterns in the development of strategic resource options preferred by the cost-based modelling.
 In the core pathway (8), early resource sharing and groundwater development is followed by the STT.
-In the reported pathway (4), the increased need leads to the development of the Teddington DRA scheme alongside resource sharing and then the SESRO 150Mm3, to meet planned growth and to enable high environmental destination. - 10.167 However, this is just a first step and we are no longer restricted to the modelling of single futures.
+In the reported pathway (4), the increased need leads to the development of the Teddington DRA scheme alongside resource sharing and then the SESRO 150Mm3, to meet planned growth and to enable high environmental destination. - 10.173 However, this is just a first step and we are no longer restricted to the modelling of single futures.
 We now more on to investigate how the metrics and solutions would change if the model optimised adaptively, i.e. cognisant of the full potential range of futures rather than just one.